Last updated: 2026-08-12

 Schema Compare is available in both Personal and Pro modes, with different limits:

-• Personal mode - Full comparisons are available when both schemas have 200 objects or fewer (tables + views + procedures + functions).
+• Personal mode - Full comparisons are available when both schemas have 200 objects or fewer, counting only the object types included in the comparison (tables, views, procedures, functions, sequences).
 Larger schemas require Pro.

 • Pro mode - No schema-size limits.